thanpolas/thanpolas.github.com/_posts/rants/2014-07-08-Dont-Squash-its-rude-and-a-lie.md

  + 77479bc...4d9a9bd edits -> edits (forced update)
 {% endhighlight %}

-And that is exactly the point where you've committed a security atrocity.
+See that "(forced update)" at the last line?
+That is exactly the point where you've committed a security atrocity.
 At this very point you could be pushing to your *origin* pretty much **anything** you'd like, skipping all the eyeballs that reviewed your code.
 With each "squashing & force push" the code reviewers need to go through the code again, line by line, character by character.

 > You, the reviewer, the maintainer, have essentially zero control over what gets pushed after a squashing operation.